Can Magnetic Forces Do Work?: Classical Electromagnetism with Elementary Dipoles

-Hence, at the level of the particle's underlying kinematics, the particle's electric and magnetic dipole moments must be collinear with its spin three-vector:

-Here $\Xi$ is a pseudoscalar constant and $\Gamma$ is a scalar constant, the latter of which is called the particle's gyromagnetic ratio, and the factor of $1/c$ appearing in the formula for $\vecgreek{\pi}_{\refvalue}$ compensates for the factors of $c$ appearing in \eqref{eq:4DElementaryDipoleTensorFromMoments}.

-The conditions \eqref{eq:RefDipole3VecsParallelSpin3VecCondition} make physical sense, because if the particle had dipole moments that were not parallel or antiparallel to the particle's spin axis, then electromagnetic torques acting on the particle's dipole moments would be capable of ``speeding up'' or ``slowing down'' the particle's total spin, thereby contravening the invariance of $s^{2}$.\footnote{See \citep{Rivas:2002ktsp} for another classical derivation of these conditions.
-Their quantum-mechanical analogues follow from the Wigner-Eckart theorem.}
+These conditions are consistent with our requirements \eqref{eq:RefElectricDipole3VecParallelSpin3VecCondition} and \eqref{eq:RefMagneticDipole3VecParallelSpin3VecCondition} that the particle's elementary dipole moments must be collinear with its spin.
+The conditions \eqref{eq:RefDipole3VecsCrossProdSpin3VecZeroCondition} also make physical sense, because if the particle had elementary dipole moments that were not collinear with the particle's spin axis, then electromagnetic torques acting on the particle's elementary dipole moments would be capable of ``speeding up'' or ``slowing down'' the particle's total spin, thereby contravening the invariance of $s^{2}$.

 Finally, one can readily show that

 Hence, $w^{2}$ and $\tilde{s}^{2}$ are likewise constant, as required: